kaitj/neurobeer/README.md

 All bugs, concerns, and requests for features can be requested via the github repository found [here](https://github.com/kaitj/tractography/issues).

 ## Installation <a name="installation"></a>
-The latest development version of the bundle extraction and evaluation resource was developed on a Python 2 environment.
+The latest development version is coded in Python2.

 ### System dependencies <a name="dependencies"></a>
-The Bundle Extraction and Evaluation Resource requires the following dependencies:
+The NeuroBundle Extraction and Evaluation Resource requires the following dependencies:
 * Joblib >= 0.10.4.dev0
 * Matplotlib >= 1.5.1
 * NumPy >= 1.13.1